 Ambassadors are crucial

 Ambassador Alex Sweet received the Les Day Medal in 2014 for her outstanding work and dedication.
-Since the Foundation was launched in 2004, Alex has used her graphic design skills to establish the Foundation’s visual identity.
-And over the years she has produced advertisements, brochures, flyers, newsletters, annual reports, banners and signage, and has been responsible for the development, design and on-going maintenance of the Foundation’s website.
+Since the Foundation was launched in 2004, Alex has used her graphic design skills to establish the Foundation’s visual brand.
+Over the years she has produced advertisements, brochures, flyers, newsletters, annual reports, banners and signage.
+She has also been responsible for the development, design and on-going maintenance of the Foundation’s website.

-The more Ambassadors, the stronger the Foundation.
+Ambassadors are essential to the ongoing success of the Foundation.
 We’d love you to join!

 To find out more …